UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The two teams combine to score 51.3 points per game, 5.2 less than the over/under in this contest.
+- The combined points per game average of the two teams, 51.3, is 6.2 points fewer than Saturday's over/under.

-- These two squads combine to surrender 53.9 points per game, 2.6 fewer than this contest's over/under.
+- This contest's total is 3.6 points more than the 53.9 these two squads combine to allow per game this season.

-- The average total in Bruins games this season is 61.7, 5.2 points more than Saturday's total of 56.5.
+- Bruins games this season feature an average total of 61.7 points, a number 4.2 points higher than Saturday's over/under.

 UCLA Stats and Trends

-- In UCLA's nine games this season, it has five wins against the spread.
+- In UCLA's nine games this year, it has five wins against the spread.

-- This season, the Bruins won ATS in their only game as a favorite of 16.5 points or more.
+- The Bruins have been favored by 17 points or more once this season and covered the spread.

-- UCLA's games this year have hit the over on four of nine set point totals (44.4%).
+- UCLA has eclipsed the over/under in 44.4% of its opportunities this year (four times in nine games with a set point total).

 - UCLA is 4-2 against the spread and 4-2 overall this season when the team notches more than 25.7 points.